cordialgerm/foe_foundry/data/5e_canonical/berserker.md

 ***Greataxe***. *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 9 (1d12 + 3) slashing damage.

-Hailing from uncivilized lands, unpredictable **berserkers** come together in war parties and seek conflict wherever they can find it.
+Hailing from uncivilized lands, unpredictable **berserkers** come together in war parties and seek conflict wherever they can find it.</statblock>